 Estate planning confusion abounds

 The same WealthCounsel survey found that “confusion” best described how people felt about estate planning.
-Some of this finding can be attributed to the fact that 49% believed that estate planning is only for the wealthy.
+Some of this finding can be attributed to the fact that 49% believed that it is only for the wealthy.

 Sixty-one percent believed that a will was sufficient to meet their needs and only 3% of respondents even mentioned “trusts.”

 On the encouraging side, 74% of the respondents value professional guidance in understanding estate planning.
-A similar percentage believe that estate planning attorneys are the source for such guidance.
+A similar percentage believe that attorneys are the source for such guidance.